 It was the restaurant's fries, in particular, that caught the attention of Ray Kroc, who would go on to bring the McDonald's franchise to the world.
 "The McDonald's french fry was in an entirely different league," Kroc explains in his memoir, "Grinding It Out: The Making of McDonald's."
 "They lavished attention on it.
 I didn't know it then, but one day I would, too.
 The french fry would become almost sacrosanct for me, its preparation a ritual to be followed religiously."

-Kroc also found that by curing the potatoes -- storing them in warm temperatures for a few weeks -- helped convert the sugars in a fresh potato into starch, which made for a crisper fry that didn't caramelize and brown.
+Kroc also found that curing the potatoes — storing them in warm temperatures for a few weeks — helped convert the sugars in a fresh potato into starch, which made for a crisper fry that didn't caramelize and brown.
 He also hired an electrical engineer named Louis Martino to develop a "potato computer" to determine the optimal cooking time for the fries.
 But it was the beef tallow used to cook the fries that ultimately made them a worldwide hit.

-The Flavor Secrets of Formula 47It was beef tallow -- the rendered form of beef fat that's solid at room temperature -- which gave McDonald's fries their signature, rich and buttery flavor.
-But it was initially used because it was the cheaper, more convenient option.
-Interstate, the fry oil supplier for the McDonald brothers' burger stand, was too small of an operation to afford the expensive hydrogenation equipment to produce partially hydrogenated vegetable oil -- the most popular frying oil at the time.
+The Flavor Secrets of Formula 47It was beef tallow — the rendered form of beef fat that's solid at room temperature — that gave McDonald's fries their signature rich and buttery flavor.
+But the tallow was used initially because it was the cheap, convenient option.
+Interstate, the fry oil supplier for the McDonald brothers' burger stand, was too small of an operation to afford the expensive hydrogenation equipment to produce partially hydrogenated vegetable oil — the most popular frying oil at the time.
 Instead, Interstate provided McDonald's with a blend of 7% vegetable oil and 93% beef tallow, sourced from the stockyards of Chicago, which could extend the life of the oil without expensive equipment.
-It also happened to make the fries taste incredibly delicious.
+It also happened to make the fries incredibly delicious.

 The special beef tallow and oil blend for McDonald's fries became known as Formula 47, named after the combined cost of the restaurant's "All-American meal" at the time, which included a 15-cent burger, 12-cent fries, and a 20-cent shake.
-Kroc insisted that all of the McDonald's franchises used Formula 47, ensuring that the rest of the country -- and eventually the world -- would come to love the taste of McDonald's french fries.
+Kroc insisted that all of the McDonald's franchises use Formula 47, ensuring that the rest of the country — and eventually the world — would come to love the taste of McDonald's french fries.

 In his memoir, Kroc explains how important those fries were to the success of McDonald's, "One of my suppliers told me 'Ray, you know you aren't in the hamburger business at all.
 You're in the french-fry business.
 I don't know how the livin' hell you do it, but you've got the best french fries in town, and that's what's selling folks on your place.'"
 He goes on to say, "The quality of our french fries was a large part of McDonald's success."

-Then in 1990, faced with Sokolof's campaign and growing public concerns about health, McDonald's gave in.
-Beef tallow was eliminated from the famous french fry formula and replaced with 100 percent vegetable oil.
-The results were French fries with zero cholesterol and 45 percent less fat per serving than before, but also a plummet in stock prices and countless consumers saddened by a drop in flavor.
+In 1990, faced with Sokolof's campaign and growing public concerns about health, McDonald's gave in.
+Beef tallow was eliminated from the famous french fry formula and replaced with 100% vegetable oil.
+The results were french fries with zero cholesterol and 45% less fat per serving than before, but also a plummet in stock prices and countless consumers saddened by a drop in flavor.